 Batteries and extra batteries.
 Rechargeable are faster for flash but don't last as long as good lithium alkalines.

 Where are you gonna keep your gear ?
 It's heavy to carry around but do you want to worry about theft while you are busy shooting ?
 I've had a tripod stolen this way, but those creeps forgot that I had the head still attached to the camera.
-Let an assistant carry the spare gear around !
+Grad a bored teenager, give him the title of assistant photographer and let him proudly carry the spare gear around !

 Right: Just a different view to what everybody else can see.